-Til Morning Is Nigh, Sometimes in Dreams, Dream Together, Electric Hymnal, Angels, and Of Love and Loss are all albums of, for and about Bipolar Explorer's fallen bandmate and co-founder, Michael's love and partner, Summer Serafin (who passed away in 2011 after a tragic accident).
+All of the band’s work - as cited in the Slugg Records documentary about the making of the band’s eighth album, Til Morning Is Nigh - is of, for and about Bipolar Explorer's fallen bandmate and co-founder, Michael's love and partner, Summer Serafin (who passed away in 2011 after a tragic accident).
 Summer appears on every album as Michael reworks her isolated vocal tracks into new material.
-Proceeds from each record are marked for the memorial fund in Summer's name at The University of Minnesota Medical Foundation.
+“She’s our soul, she’s my compass,” he says.

-Michael is also co-founder of Bipolar Explorer's sister band, Tremosphere, who release their debut album, Interiors, on February 15, 2019.
+Michael is also multi-instrumentalist and co-founder, with Sylvia Solanas of Bipolar Explorer's sister band, Tremosphere, whose debut album, Interiors, was released in 2019.

 MORE ABOUT BIPOLAR EXPLORER:

 As Michael told Indiemusic’s Raphael Duprez in a feature about the band (February 2017): “All of this is entirely for her.
 I often say that our music, each album, is of, for and about her.
-It’s my way of telling people about her and talking to her myself.
-That’s the “for’ and “about” parts of the equation.
-And Summer remains an integral part of the band - not only as its inspiration but, because I have lots of her isolated vocals from other recording sessions - as her voice, both spoken and singing, graces each record.
-I’ll write songs and fly in her voice.
+Summer remains an integral part of the band - not only as its inspiration but, because I have an archive of her isolated tracks, her vocals grace each new album as I write songs and fly in her voice.
 Summer isn’t the main reason BPX goes on, she’s the only reason.
 She is the reason.
 And I think I can trust that I’m doing things for the right reason if I always know the reason for it is her.
 Not out of any ambition other than to honor and conjure her.
 She’s my conscience."